Pennsylvania Healthcare Administration Certificate Programs

 Pennsylvania Careers with Healthcare Administration

 Your degree or certificate may focus on healthcare informatics, in which case you may want to become a medical records technician.
 This specialty involves protecting and storing patient data for physician access and review.
-Pennsylvania medical records technicians earn an average healthcare administration salary of $38,120 per year (BLS, 2017).
-Demand for medical records technicians may jump 12% by 2024 (O*Net, 2017).
+Pennsylvania medical records technicians earn an average healthcare administration salary of $45,660 per year.
+Demand for medical records technicians may jump 12% over the decade leading up to 2028.

 At each level of healthcare, you may find that management is essential to the smooth operation of a facility.
-For that reason, medical managers in Pennsylvania earn an average of $96,780 annually (BLS, 2017).
-By the year 2024, job openings for medical managers may swell 15% (O*Net, 2017).
+For that reason, medical managers in Pennsylvania earn an average of $107,710 annually.
+Between 2018 and 2028 job openings for medical managers is forecast to swell by 20%.

 Now it’s your turn to act.